-Critical Review and Mastery (CRAM) with ACLS

-Clerkship Director: Dr. R. Langley
+Critical Review and Mastery (CRAM) with ACLS Clerkship Director: Dr. R. Langley

-This unit is scheduled as the last 3 weeks in fourth year.
+This unit is scheduled as the last three weeks in fourth year.
 It is intended to help students prepare for their Medical Council of Canada Part 1 exams and their first year in residency.
 A focus will be on the basic science and clinical correlations of common clinical presentations.
-An Advanced Cardiac Life Support (ACLS) course is required for all PGY1 programs and will be offered to all 4th year students.
+An Advanced Cardiac Life Support (ACLS) class is required for all PGY1 programs and will be offered to all fourth year students.

-Electives (Years 1 and 2)
+Electives (Years One and Two)